SciML/SciMLDocs/docs/src/showcase/symbolic_analysis.md

 ```

 Note that plotting using `states(traced_sys)` is done so that any
-variables which are symbolically eliminated, or any variable reorderings
+variables which are symbolically eliminated, or any variable reordering
 done for enhanced parallelism/performance, still show up in the resulting
 plot and the plot is shown in the same order as the original numerical
 code.

-Note that we can even go a little bit further.
+Note that we can even go a bit further.
 If we use the `ODAEProblem`
 constructor, we can remove the algebraic equations from the states of the
-system and fully transform the index-3 DAE into an index-0 ODE which can
+system and fully transform the index-3 DAE into an index-0 ODE, which can
 be solved via an explicit Runge-Kutta method:

 ```@example indexred